-14. Segment information
+18. Segment information

 Our business has three reportable segments: Stimulation services, Manufacturing and Proppant production.
 Each reportable segment represents a separate business unit that operated as a standalone company prior to the reorganization of the Company in December 2021.
 Following the reorganization, each reportable segment continues to have distinct management and prepares discrete financial information for the segment (consistent with when each operated as a standalone business).
 FTSI is part of our stimulation services segment.
+Amounts in the other category reflect our business activities that are not separately reportable, which only included Flotek for the periods presented.
 Our chief operating decision makers review the discrete segment financial information, including Adjusted EBITDA as the measure of profitability, to evaluate the performance of our segments and make resource allocation decisions.

 We account for intersegment transactions as if the transactions were with third parties, that is, at estimated current market prices.
-For the three months ended March 31, 2022 and 2021, intersegment revenues for the manufacturing segment were 84% and 86%, respectively.
-For the three months ended March 31, 2022 and 2021, intersegment revenues for the proppant production segment were 69% and 29%, respectively.
+For the three and six months ended June 30, 2022 and 2021, intersegment revenues for the manufacturing segment were 92% and 88% and

+88% and 87%, respectively.
+For the three and six months ended June 30, 2022 and 2021, intersegment revenues for the proppant production segment were64% and 44% and 66% and 38%, respectively.

 The performance of our segments is evaluated primarily on Adjusted EBITDA.
-We define Adjusted EBITDA as our net income (loss), before (i) interest expense, net, (ii) income tax provision, (iii) depreciation, depletion and amortization, (iv) loss on disposal of assets, and (v) other unusual or non-recurring charges, such as costs related to our initial public offering, non-recurring supply commitment charges, certain bad debt expense and gain on extinguishment of debt.
+We define Adjusted EBITDA as our net income (loss), before (i) interest expense, net, (ii) income tax provision, (iii) depreciation, depletion and amortization, (iv) loss on disposal of assets, and (v) stock-based compensation, and (vi) other unusual or non-recurring charges, such as costs related to our initial public offering, non-recurring supply commitment charges, certain bad debt expense and gain on extinguishment of debt.

-Segment information, and a reconciliation of Adjusted EBITDA, for the three months ended March 31, 2022 and 2021 is as follows:
+Segment information, and a reconciliation of Adjusted EBITDA, for the three and six months ended June 30, 2022 and 2021 is as follows: